hemel-cse/employee-handbook/readme.md

-Benefits: Fixed # amount, employee choice of plan, with "recommended plans" for HMO and HSA+PPO; employee can pay additional to get better plans in the same "family" of plans.
-Ideally all this is done via web interface on Zenefits, and is really easy to administer.

-Vacation: not unlimited; 4 weeks (20 days) of PTO, with option to sell up to 10 days back to the company;  PTO never resets, it rolls over.

-Relocation: 75% of costs up to some limit.

-Maternity leave:  Two options: 3 months @ 100% pay; Or: live in help paid for for X months, remote working 10hrs/week month 2, 20hours/week month 3; full time up to 3 additional months from home, all at 100%.

-Fun stuff:
-(all bonuses are approx. after tax)
--New baby bonus $2500
--Marriage Bonus: $2500
--Divorce Bonus: -$1000
--Vacation Bonus: $1000 (2/year max)
--E-car charging
--Model 3 payments of $400/month while loan/lease is outstanding and while still employed.
--$100 awesomeness gifts

-Remote work: remote office with 3+ employees within 3.5 hours by plane with fiber link and always-on video is fine; permanent off-site work from home: NO.  A-la-cart remote work - NO (use PTO).
-IFF hardship, distraction-free-envorimnet, and prior really good success, then up to to days/week, perminant schedule, Tues/Wed only, always on video,is okay.

-Passwords policy

-Security policy

-IT policy

-maternatiy leave section - seems overly coplicated and draconean.
-May want to simplyfy the crap out of it.

-****

-Employee Handbook

-Issue Date: April 2016

 # WELCOME
 Welcome to the Saleae Employee Handbook.
 I hope you’re excited, because every word in here has been carefully crafted to be maximally interesting and educational.
 This document is intended to be an outline of key employee policies and practices, work standards, and benefits information.
-It applies to all employees of Saleae (“the Company”).
+It applies to all employees of Saleae, Inc. (“the Company”).

-This is a long document.
-We've pulled out the things we wish to highlit in the following section.
+Spoiler alert: This is a long document.
+We've pulled out the things we wish to highlight in the following section.

 ## TL;DR;
 Well, actually, you should read the entier document.
 But here are some selected highlihts:

+** Values **

+**Highlighted Benefits**

-- Vactaion: Full-time emplotees get 20 vacation days per year.
+- PTO: Full-time emplotees get 20 PTO days per year.
 That's 4 weeks per year to sail the Caribbean, kite surf of Hawaii, and scubadive off Thiland.
-- Vacation part 2:  If you want, you can exchange 50% of your vacation for the equivilent extra salary.
-If you only need weeks snorkaloing off Tahiti, that is.
+- PRO part 2:  If you want, you can exchange 50% of your PTO for the equivilent extra salary.
+If you only need two weeks snorkaloing off Tahiti, that is.
+- Electric cars: we think electric cars are cool and offer free charging and up to $400/mo towards the loan/leaase payment of an electric car.
+- Awesomeness awards: if someone does something awesome, please give them an awesomeness award for $100 or $1000, depending on the level of awesomeness.
+We will add this amount to their nextpaycheck.
+- Food & Drink provided at work, weekly off-site lunches
+- Weekly laundry & dry cleaning service
+- On-premises gym for cardio, weighlifiting
+- Off-site gym reimbursment
+- Personal trainer reimbursment (up to $1000/month)
+- 6 months paid maternaty leave (work part time from home after 2nd month)

+**Highlighted Policies**
+- Act in the company's best interest
+- Be a nice person
+- Remote work: generally, we think this is a suboptimal way to go, and so the default policy is 'no'.

+**Compensation**

+- Bonuses: we don't do bonuses.
+Instead, we keep salaries 'top-of-market' **Performance Review & feedback**

+**Raises**

+**Getting Fired**

+**Holidays**
+- New Year’s Day
+- President's Day
+- Memorial Day
+- Independence Day
+- Labor Day
+- Thanksgiving Day
+- Day after Thanksgiving
+- Christmas Eve
+- Christmas Day
+- New Year’s Eve

+**Passwords**
+- When creating new internet accounts, always use unique, randomly generated passwords, and store them in Passpack.
+- When sharing passwords with other employees, always use Passpack.
+- When sharing passwords with agencies, share a google doc with them.

+**Security**
+- Please keep all outside office doors locked at all times.
+- Never let anyone you don't know into the building.

 ## PURPOSE OF THE EMPLOYEE HANDBOOK
 This Employee Handbook is intended to help you become acquainted with some important policies and practices of Saleae, Inc. (hereinafter the “Company,” or “Saleae, Inc.”).
 While no handbook can be an all-inclusive document covering every possible scenario, this Handbook provides significant guidance and information regarding how we approach certain matters of fundamental importance.
 All employees are expected to read and sign the acknowledgement form at the end of this Handbook stating that you understand its contents.

 From time to time, the information included in our Employee Handbook may change.
 Except for the policy of “at will,” which can only be modified in writing and signed by the Company’s CEO, the Company may change, rescind or add to any policies, benefits or practices from time to time at its sole discretion, with or without prior notice.
 The Company will keep you informed of changes through suitable lines of communication.

 Nothing in this Employee Handbook, or any other document describing personnel policies or benefit plans, creates or is intended to create a contract, promise or representation of continued employment, or continued terms and conditions of employment, for any employee.

 This Handbook replaces all earlier handbooks and supersedes all prior inconsistent policies, practices, and procedures.